datanav/docs/management-studio.rst

 =============

 In order to use the Management Studio you first need to log in with your user credentials.
-You can either authenticate via a third party authentication provider (as for example Google or Microsoft Live), or create a user-account directly in the Management Studio.
+You can either authenticate via a third party authentication provider (as for example Google or Azure), or create a user-account directly in the Management Studio.

-Your user account is uniquely identified by the email-address.
+Your user-account is uniquely identified by the email-address.
 That means that it is possible to use multiple authentication providers to log in as the same user, as long as the user credentials from the various authentication providers contain the same email address.